awandahl/choosing_journal/index.md

 _____

-## TIP!!

-When submitting, clearly state why your manuscript fits the scope of the journal in the cover letter!!!

-_____
 ## Why should you do this?

 - Find the best possible journal for exactly your topic/subject and your audience